 I found the service on Qatar Airways a bit better than Emirates.
 Staff were friendlier and more helpful.

 Dubai Airport recently overtook London’s Heathrow airport to become the busiest airport in the world.
 Yet you can find quiet spaces in it where you don’t feel crowded.
 It is a beautiful airport with several terminals.
 The indoor greenery and water features give it a pleasant ambience.
 There is sufficient seating and there are reclining chairs for tired transit passengers to take a nap.
 It goes without saying that there is a lot of duty-free shopping at the airport.
-The main drawback for me here was that the free airport wifi here was only for 30 minutes.
+The main drawback for me here was that the free airport wifi was only for 30 minutes.
+(2019 update: Dubai airport now has unlimited free wi-fi.)

 This was my first visit to Qatar’s new Hamad international airport which opened in 2014.
 I had been to the previous airport and didn't like it much at all.
 This one was much better although I found that there was a lot of empty space which could have been better utilised to provide more reclining chairs for naps.
 The airport does have “Quiet rooms” but these are always full and it is practically impossible for a family of four to find unoccupied chairs near each other.
 They are also not very quiet with people entering and leaving all the time and bright lighting in most of them.